-If you are visiting the home of a caregiver during these holidays, here are a few tips to make your visit happier and more memorable for you and for the ones you are visiting.
+If you are visiting a caregiver’s home during these holidays, here are a few tips to make your visit more comfortable and unique for you and those you are visiting.

 Take the time to call and ask what others would like to eat, considering any special diets.
-Make the mealtime easy.
-Use paper plate and napkins.
+Make mealtime easy.
+Use paper plates and napkins.
 Pick up immediately after the meal.
 Clear the table.

 3. Don’t bring up controversial, unpleasant, or serious subjects during your visit.
-Keep the conversation positive, cheerful and affirming.
-No smoking or drinking in the house, unless the host permits it.
+Keep the conversation positive, cheerful, and affirming.
+No smoking or drinking in the house unless the host permits it.

 4. If you bring children with you, ask them to be considerate of house rules where they visit and to be extra courteous and thoughtful during their visit.